ctrl-alt-fenna/assignment-3/README.md

 ```

 # About This Project
-* User can view a list of Pokemon retrieved from PokeAPI
+* User can view a list of Pokémon retrieved from PokeAPI
-* User can show details of these Pokemon
+* User can show details of these Pokémon
+* User can login using username
+* User can navigate between Pokémon catalogue and trainer-collection pages

-# Screensots
+# Screenshots

 # Authors and Acknowledgments